 If vomiting or any other more serious symptoms happen, taking a dog to a vet is the best option.

 There are many diseases and illnesses that cause a dog to drink too much water.
 Some common ones include:

-It is important to focus on the 3 following diseases.
+It is important to focus on the 3 following diseases:

 1. Diabetes Mellitus

-The most typical reason for diabetes is a low production of insulin, or the body not responding to insulin anymore.
+The usual reason for diabetes is a low production of insulin, or the body not responding to insulin anymore.
 Looking for glucose (sugar) in the urine or a high blood sugar can be a good way to consider this illness.
 If the blood sugar goes over 200, glucose appears in the urine.
 Check out here for testing your dog’s urine at home.